Vivichanispoopyhead/Vivichanispoopyhead/README.md

 <br>

-*Whether it's about hacking, DSA, piano, or just to say hi — feel free to reach out* 🌸
+*Whether it's about hacking, DSA, math, or just to say hi — feel free to reach out* 🌸

 </div>